ryansechrest/github-updater-demo/README.md

 ### Configure: Tested WordPress Version (Optional)

-If you want WordPress to show your plugin is compatible with the latest version on Dashboard > Updates, then provided the highest version of WordPress you've tested your plugin on:
+Specify the highest version of WordPress you've tested your plugin on:

 ```php
 $gitHubUpdater->setTestedWpVersion('6.5.2');
 ```

+This only impacts the compatibility message on Dashboard > Updates.

-### Add GitHubUpdater to WordPress (Required)
+### Add GitHubUpdater (Required)

+Add all necessary hooks to WordPress to keep your plugin updated moving forward:

 ```php
 $gitHubUpdater->add();
 ```

-If you don't call `add()`, nothing will happen.
-This should be the very last method call after everything has been configured.
+This should be the last method call after `GitHubUpdater` has been configured.

-Last, if you want an even deeper dive into how it works, check out this blog post here: https://ryansechrest.com/2024/04/how-to-enable-wordpress-to-update-your-custom-plugin-hosted-on-github/
+If you want a deep dive into how `GitHubUpdater` works, check out this [https://ryansechrest.com/2024/04/how-to-enable-wordpress-to-update-your-custom-plugin-hosted-on-github/](blog post).